secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/index.html.md

 ### Guided POV

 The Guided POV is the most commonly utilized type of POV for Enterprise accounts.
 These will commonly have a 30 to 60 day duration.

+#### Guided POV Template Document

+For a  guided POV, the SA must utilize parts or entire  [Guided POV document](https://docs.google.com/document/d/1N6gFggzxqueyywF8CxepfjCi-2AIed9PVyy8VcpfIJk/edit#heading=h.30j0zll)  which validates POV dates, success criteria and assumptions of both GitLab and the prospect.
+The 4 fields below are mandatory for strategic POVs:

+- Desired future
+- Desired business outcomes
+- Required Capabilities (Success Criterias) aligned to decision criteria & value drivers in SFDC
+- Metrics

 These POV's are marked by regular touch points and consistent interaction over time without requiring full time dedication to the GitLab evaluation on behalf of the customer.
 It is common to have kickoff meetings, technical support calls, weekly retrospective calls and POV conclusion calls when running a Guided POV.
 These meetings may be represented by the following suggestions:

 #### Internal Kickoff Meeting, led by the Solutions Architect